web-archive-group/hackathon/OCI-IFO/README.md

  * type : python name_of_script.py

 The output will show up in your terminal.
 To write the output to a file, edit the script and uncomment the lines "save output to file".
 Feel free to modify the queries as you wish.
-In order to do so, you may want to check the folder data_samples in order to understand how the database is structured.
+You may want to check out the folder "data_samples" in order to understand how the database is structured.

 ### for the php fans